Skip to main content

 There are all kinds of cleaning products ranging from all-natural to chemical and caustic made for cleaning grills.
 The one you choose depends on personal preference and how big of a mess you're cleaning.
 Regardless of how you decide to clean your grill grate, it's not advisable to put them in the dishwasher.

-Step 6: Oil your grill grate and components.
+6. Oil the grill grate and components

 Some grill grates and internal components are made from stainless steel, which can oxidize after cleaning.
-It's a good idea to lightly coat oil onto your grill grate and any removable heat deflectors or components to help protect them from rusting.
+To help protect them from rusting, lightly coat your grill grate and any removable heat deflectors or components with oil.
 Less is more when it comes to oiling, and you want to remove any pooling or droplets of oil as best as possible before reassembling your grill.
+Many grills will have an enamel coating on the grill grates.
+If this is the case, you should not need to apply oil.

 A red burner grill sits next to a pool.

-Now that the internal grill components and grill grate have been cleaned it's time to put the grill back together.
+Now that the internal grill components and grill grate have been cleaned it’s time to put the grill back together.
 Take care to make sure everything fits back the way it should.
-But keep in mind that the grill's high heat can sometimes cause the metal to warp a bit.
+But keep in mind that the grill’s high heat can sometimes cause the metal to warp a bit.
+A little extra effort now in making sure everything fits and is seated properly will make for a more efficient cooking experience.

-Now that the grill is back together it's time to breathe some life into it.
+Now that the grill is back together it’s time to breathe some life into it.
 I like to fire up gas and pellet grills immediately after cleaning.
 This serves two purposes: It allows any moisture to burn off and evaporate, and it will burn off the oils and season your grill grate and the oiled components.
+Bring the grill up to about 450 degrees Fahrenheit and allow it to burn at that temperature for 30 minutes.
+This should burn off any oils and assist with seasoning the metal components.

 A few additional tips to take away.
 First, it's typically easier to clean warm surfaces, so consider heating them up first before cleaning.
 Make sure your brush and other cleaning supplies aren't too grubby and consider replacing them in between every deep clean.
 Lastly, avoid mold buildup in the offseason by cleaning and drying it out before the end of the grilling season.
 Otherwise, you may take on moisture and any food buildup inside could manifest into something quite gross during the offseason.